Coastal taipan

-The coastal taipan (Oxyuranus scutellatus), or common taipan, is a species of highly venomous snake in the family Elapidae.
+The coastal taipan (Oxyuranus scutellatus), or common taipan, is a species of extremely venomous snake in the family Elapidae.
 Described by Wilhelm Peters in 1867, the species is native to the coastal regions of northern and eastern Australia and the island of New Guinea.
 The second-longest venomous snake in Australia, the coastal taipan averages around 2.0 m long, with the longest specimens reaching 2.9 m in length.
 It has light olive or reddish-brown upperparts, with paler underparts.
 The snake is considered to be a least-concern species according to the International Union for Conservation of Nature.

 The coastal taipan is found in a wide range of habitats, from monsoon forests to open woodland, as well as human-modified habitats such as sugarcane fields.
 It mainly hunts and eats small mammals, and opportunistically takes bird prey.
 The species is oviparous.

 According to most toxicological studies, this species is the third-most venomous land snake in the world after the inland taipan and eastern brown snake.
 Its venom is predominantly neurotoxic and coagulopathic.